 MƒA Muller Award for Professional Influence in Education

-Beginning in 2018, The MƒA Muller Award for Professional Influence in Education is given to two MƒA Master Teachers, one mathematics teacher and one science teacher, who during their tenures as MƒA Master Teachers, have influenced the teaching profession in exceptional ways.
+In 2019, The MƒA Muller Award for Professional Influence in Education will be awarded to two MƒA Master Teachers, one in mathematics and one in science, who have influenced the teaching profession in exceptional ways during their tenure as an MƒA Master Teacher.

-The teaching profession needs accomplished teachers who are respected, recognized and situated within communities where they can lead and learn alongside one another.
-At MƒA, we award fellowships based on these ideals - our fellowships encourage accomplished mathematics and science teachers to continue teaching while building a deep professional network that supports their continued growth.
-Through our fellowships, MƒA is influencing the public dialogue about teachers and teaching.
+The teaching profession needs accomplished teachers who are respected, recognized, and situated within communities where they can lead and learn alongside one another.
+At MƒA, we award fellowships based on these ideals.
+Our fellowships encourage accomplished mathematics and science teachers to continue teaching while building a deep professional network that supports their continued growth.

-- Influences and advances the broader math and/or science teaching profession with novel ideas, professional practice, and expertise
+- Advancing the broader math and/or science teaching profession with novel ideas, professional practice, and expertise

-- Advocates to elevate the teaching profession and inspire others
+- Advocating to elevate the teaching profession and inspiring others

-- Invites deep dialogue and research around current issues in math and/or science education
+- Engaging in deep dialogue and research around current issues in math and/or science education

-- Embodies a commitment to peer-to-peer learning and leading
+- Making a commitment to peer-to-peer learning and leading

-- Demonstrates a dedication to the field of math and/or science education
+- Demonstrating a dedication to the field of math and/or science education

-- Exhibits leadership within and beyond the MƒA community
+- Exhibiting leadership within and beyond the MƒA community

 The award carries a $20,000 honorarium for the teacher and a $5,000 award for the school or organization of its nominator.
 This award is made possible by financial support from MƒA Board Member Peter Muller and his wife Jillian through their Dancing Tides Foundation.